 "(He thinks,) 'It's unlikely that they-on my account or the account of others-would from desire, aversion, delusion, or fear follow a wrong course.
 If these monks suspend me for not seeing an offense, then they won't do the Invitation with me.
 They'll do the Invitation without me.
-They won't do Saṅgha transactions with me.
-They'll do Saṅgha transactions without me.
+They won't do Sangha transactions with me.
+They'll do Sangha transactions without me.
 They won't sit on (the same) seat with me.
 They'll sit on a seat separate from me.
 They won't sit having conjey with me.
 They'll sit having conjey separate from me.
 They won't sit in the meal hall with me.
 They'll sit in the meal hall separate from me.
 They won't dwell under the same roof with me.
 They'll dwell under a roof separate from me.
-They won't-in line with seniority-bow down to me, stand up to greet me, salute me with hands placed palm-to-palm over the heart, or perform forms of respect due to superiors to me.
-From that cause there would be arguing, quarreling, clashes, & disputes in the Saṅgha, a split in the Saṅgha, a crack in the Saṅgha, a falling apart in the Saṅgha, a separation in the Saṅgha.'
+They won't-in line with seniority bow down to me, stand up to greet me, salute me with hands placed palmto-palm over the heart, or perform forms of respect due to superiors to me.
+From that cause there would be arguing, quarreling, clashes, & disputes in the Sangha, a split in the Sangha.'